 - When pan-frying, don't move the chicken for the first 5 to 7 minutes.
 You can peak at the 5-minute mark.
 But the chicken thighs will usually easily loosen from the pan when sufficiently browned.
 Let them cook longer if they seem to stick to the pan.

-- Plantain chips: Go for a salted roasted plantain chips, but for a spicier touch, try a Jerk-Style Flavored plantain chips.
+- Plantain chips: Go for salted roasted plantain chips, but for a spicier touch, try a Jerk-Style Flavored plantain chips.

 - Salt: Adjust the amount of salt to taste if you're using very salted plantain chips.